ipfabric/docs/docs/support/techsupport.md

 ### WEB / HTTPS

-Please, visit [https://upload.ipfabric.io](https://upload.ipfabric.io) with your browser.
-User and password are provided by technical support.
+Please, visit [https://upload.ipfabric.io](https://upload.ipfabric.io) with your browser to upload a generated techsupport for IP Fabric team.

-### FTP

-Open [ftp://upload.ipfabric.io](ftp://upload.ipfabric.io) with your `ftp` client.
 User and password are provided by technical support.

 ## What Is Included In The Techsupport File?